 There is conflicting advice on what kills tapeworm.
-Flubenvet at the standard dose will not usually kill these worms.
-Vets will sometimes prescribe Flubenvet at a stronger dose under their clinical judgement but above the standard dose, although a withdrawal period for eggs as well as meat will then be necessary (your vet will advise you on a suitable withdrawal period which by law has to be a minimum of 7 days).
+Flubenvet at the standard dose will not usually kill tapeworms in chickens.
+Vets will sometimes prescribe Flubenvet at a stronger dose under their clinical judgement but above the standard dose.
+However, a withdrawal period for eggs, as well as meat, will then be necessary (your vet will advise you on a suitable withdrawal period which by law has to be a minimum of 7 days).

-Controlling the number of intermediate hosts, such as the number of flies can be a useful solution.
-Red Top Fly Traps for example catch thousands of flies, reducing their numbers.
+Controlling the number of intermediate hosts, such as flies, can be a useful solution.
+Red Top Fly Traps, for example, catch thousands of flies, reducing their numbers.

-Worming Chickens provides some ideas for worming poultry but the advice of your vet will be required to have Flubenvet prescribed at the higher dose or another product that will kill Tapeworms.
+Worming Chickens provides some ideas for worming poultry.
+Still, the advice of your vet will be required to try Flubenvet ‘off-label’ prescribed at the higher dose or another product like Praziquantel that will kill Tapeworms.

-Tapeworm and Fluke in Backyard Fowl written by Poultry Vet Richard Jackson provides further information on these worms that is well worth reading too.
+Tapeworm and Fluke in Backyard Fowl, written by Poultry Vet Richard Jackson, provides further information on these worms well worth reading.